ryanmcnally93/little-strings/README.md

-Overflow: hidden helped when setting my grid on guitar game, means things can overlap so speech bubble can overlap larry struggled with concept of columns and rows and realised i had wrong calling - speech instead of larrys speech margin left was pushing page on smaller screens, needed percentage instead
+Overflow: hidden helped when setting my grid on guitar game, means things can overlap so speech bubble can overlap larry struggled with concept of columns and rows and realised i had wrong calling - speech instead of larrys speech margin left was pushing page on smaller screens, needed percentage instead lowerAnswer = userAnswer.toLowerCase(); fixed the issue of capital letters not being accepted used the for loop to iterate through the three correct and wrong answers and make sure the correct message is being shown, rather than use the long-winded way used earlier. blue border after click, because of :focus outline, set to 0 and give rgb property